-Already the LP.org was against military conscription–which had just coerced 58,000 Americans to their deaths in Vietnam, formerly a French opium regie.
+Already the LP.org was against military conscription–which coerced 58,000 Americans to their deaths in Vietnam, formerly a French opium regie.
 But the Supreme Court had already committed to that version of slavery and involuntary servitude for WWI.
 Republicans–white and Christian like the Germans who voted for National Socialism–were terrified.
 Republicans feared not communism, essentially the same thing as nationalsocialism, but the “activated atheism” they associated with the Communist faith.
 Republicans had reason to fear that the widows and girlfriends of the boys they’d sacrificed were ready for bloody vengeance at the polls.
 Democrats had ditched the Klan and voted Wet in the 1932 economic collapse, and made out very well.
 So Democratic Justices again betrayed Southern mystical bigotry by copying the Libertarian plank, as Dems had copied the Liberal party repeal plank to defeat Herbert Hoover and elect FDR.

 Nixon had tried to crush the LP within 24 hours of its formation by using the IRS to bribe the media with tax money.
 That politician took office, gingerly stepping over the scorched relics of the usual looter opposition–Socialist, Socialist Labor, People’s, Prohibition and Communist party–but fearing the 3674 Libertarian votes.
 Those votes have since grown a thousand times and now total 4 million.